 Spike Jonze’s romantic comedy ‘Her,’ puts a modern twist on love.
-The star of the movie is an AI (Artificial Intelligence) software that is designed to assist the customers.
+The star of the movie is an AI (Artificial Intelligence) software that is designed to assist customers.
 Apart from taking a female name – Samantha – the virtual assistant also has a female voice.
-Things get complicated when a lonely professional letter writer Theodore falls headlong in love with her.
-The movie stars Hollywood heavyweights Joaquin Phoenix, Scarlett Johansson, Amy Adams, and Rooney Mara, in pivotal roles.
-Curious to know whether ‘Her’ is based on a true story?
-We have got your back!
+Things get complicated when a lonely professional letter writer, Theodore, falls headlong in love with her.
+The movie stars Hollywood heavyweights Joaquin Phoenix, Scarlett Johansson, Amy Adams, and Rooney Mara, who play pivotal roles.
+Although the story is set in a world where humans seek solace in AI, is it possible that true events inspired the film?

 Is Her Based on a True Story?

-The duo wanted to paint a melancholic picture with the set design, so; they made a conscious decision to shun the usual bleak, dystopian cinematic iterations of the future in favor of a more inviting and soulful look.
+The duo wanted to paint a gloomy picture with the set design, so; they consciously decided to shun the usual bleak, dystopian cinematic iterations of the future in favor of a more inviting and soulful look.
 The high-waisted pants and colorful shirts were referenced from the ’20s and ’40s.
 The wooden furniture sets were drawn from the 50s, 60s, and 80s.
 Inspired by Japanese photographer Rinko Kawauchi, the color red also became a motif throughout the film.
-Theodore’s mobile phone was inspired by a vintage cigarette case Jonze and Barrett chanced upon.
+Theodore’s mobile phone was inspired by a vintage cigarette case Jonze, and Barrett chanced upon.

 Read More: Where Was Her (2013) Filmed?